rage/programming-23/data/part-4/1-vscode.md

 <img src="4_1_6.png">

-This starts the debugger, which executes your code as usual until the execution reaches a breakpoint and halts:
+This starts the debugger, which executes your code as usual until the execution reaches a breakpoint and halts.
+If your code asks for input, remember to type that in in the terminal:

 <img src="4_1_7.png">